KhiemNguyen15/nova/CHAT_INTERFACE.md

 - `app/chat/[conversationId]/page.tsx:26` - Get groupId from conversation or context
 - `components/chat/ChatSidebar.tsx:39-48` - Replace `mockGroups` with actual user groups

-### Cloudflare Index Management
+### Cloudflare AutoRAG Management
-- Update `app/api/chat/route.ts:91` to fetch the actual Cloudflare index ID for each group from the database
+- Update `app/api/chat/route.ts:89` to fetch the actual Cloudflare RAG ID for each group from the database
+  - Use `group.cloudflareRagId` instead of the default environment variable
-- Implement index creation when groups are created
+- Implement RAG instance creation when groups are created
-- Link documents to group indexes
+- Link documents to group RAG instances
+- Store the RAG ID in the `groups.cloudflareRagId` field

 ### Additional Features to Consider
 - Message editing/deletion